-Now more than ever practices must make sure that they are receiving the appropriate income.
-As part of this process it would be highly advisable for GP practices to ensure that the Notional Rent the surgery receives is fair and reasonable and in line with other surgeries.
+With rising inflation and soaring energy costs, coupled with the aftereffects of the pandemic, we understand that practices’ finances are currently under extraordinary pressure.
+Now more than ever GP surgeries must make sure that they are receiving the appropriate income.
+As part of this process it would be highly advisable for practices to ensure that the Notional Rent the surgery receives is fair and reasonable and in line with the local area.

 Checking and challenging a GP practices Notional Rent figure